Heights Libraries seeks new board member

 - Consideration will be given to a diversity of interests, a balance of age, sex, ethnic background and socioeconomic levels, geographic distribution, and experience and/or knowledge in a variety of fields.

-- The board should strive to include members with: professional experience in law, education, marketing, finance/accounting and personnel; practical business experience, executive ability, management skills, and plain common sense; and political know–how.
+- The board should strive to include members with: professional experience in law, education, marketing, finance/accounting and personnel; practical business experience, executive ability, management skills, plain common sense, and political know–how.

 - Because of the requirements of funding and support, consideration will be given to people who are active in community affairs and have access to resources and/or affiliations with other organizations of importance to the library.

 - Nominees should have an interest in the work of the public library; a commitment to its goals; a recognition of its importance as a center of information for community culture, recreation and continuing education; and the ability to work as a member of a team.
 They should be willing to ask questions, offer criticism and make suggestions.
 They should have the courage to plan creatively.

 - A commitment to the concepts of intellectual freedom is essential.

 Interested applicants can download an application from the Heights Libraries website, heightslibrary.org.